spannerisms/PNGto4BPP/README.md

-# ALttPNG
+# PNGto4BPP

-This entire repository contains [tools](https://github.com/fatmanspanda/ALttPNG/releases) designed to facilitate spriting for The Legend of Zelda: A Link to the Past on the SNES.
+This is part of a collection of [tools](https://github.com/fatmanspanda/ALttPNG/releases) designed to facilitate spriting for The Legend of Zelda: A Link to the Past on the SNES.

-[PNGto4BPP](https://github.com/fatmanspanda/ALttPNG/wiki/PNGto4BPP) converts a composite `.png` sprite sheet into a useable SPR file for importing into roms.
+[PNGto4BPP](https://github.com/fatmanspanda/ALttPNG/wiki/PNGto4BPP) converts a composite `.png` sprite sheet into a useable `.spr` file for importing into roms.

-[SpriteFilter](https://github.com/fatmanspanda/ALttPNG/wiki/Sprite-Filter) imports `.spr` files, applies any one of a number of atrocious filters, and then exports to a new `.spr` for importing into roms.